This Plan is made for the purpose of the Information Publication Scheme required by the Freedom of Information Act 1982 (FOI Act).

 Contact details for access to the ATSB's information or documents under the FOI Act.

-The ATSB publishes the following optional information2 at the web links provided:
+The ATSB publishes the following optional information at the web links provided:

-The ATSB will ensure that all online information it is required to publish under the IPS (s 8(2)) conforms with the Web Content Accessibility Guidelines (Version 2) (WCAG 2.0) on commencement of the IPS (1 May 2011).
+The ATSB will ensure that all online information it is required to publish under the IPS conforms with Australian Government Web Content Accessibility requirements.

 - feedback from the public is positive as to the information published or information explaining how material can be accessed

 - number of complaints received regarding access or readability or useability of the material

 - Information Commissioner review shows no major compliance issues